-Repeatable structures as described in Write Experiment 12 in Sit Write Share do not work for every book, but when they do work, they make writing so much easier.
+Repeatable structures as described in Write Experiment 12 in Sit Write Share do not work for every book.
+When they do work, they make writing so much easier.

-In this article, I’m going to walk you through the process I followed to create another experiment to add to the ones already in Sit Write Share.
+In this article, I’m going to walk you through the process I followed to create another experiment like the ones in Sit Write Share.

 All of my experiments have the same structure: